 Tickets for Bayou Country Superfest on sale Thursday

-BATON ROUGE - A week after announcing the lineup, general admission tickets for Bayou Country Superfest go on sale at 10 a.m. today.
+BATON ROUGE - A week after announcing the lineup, general admission tickets for Bayou Country Superfest are now on sale.

 This year's headliners include Kenny Chesney, Jason Aldean, and Florida Georgia Line.
 The Memorial Day weekend event is back in Baton Rouge at Tiger Stadium after two years in New Orleans.